-Forked umbilical cord is rare anomaly of the umbilical cord, which can be detected on antenatal scan.
+Forked umbilical cord is a rare anomaly of the umbilical cord, which can be detected on an antenatal scan.
 The umbilical cord splits into two cords and contains three vessels in each of the bifurcated cords.
 This anomaly is seen associated with monochorionic twins.

 - 1. DeStephano CC, Meena M, Brown DL et-al. Sonographic diagnosis of conjoined diamniotic monochorionic twins.
 Am.
 J. Obstet.
 Gynecol.
 2010;203 (6): e4-6. doi:10.1016/j.ajog.2010.09.007 - Pubmed citation